Quirktree/info314-website/docs/assignments/lab6.md

 * Use the provided code for **echo_server.py** and **echo_client.py** to complete the following tasks:
 * Create a server based on the RealPython **echo server** that implements the four modes of operation described below.
 	1. Echo input back to client
 	2. Send a personalized welcome back to the client, e.g., "world" => "Hello, world!"
+(1:15:21 in the Python Tutorial video may help with command-line arguments)
-	3. Parse the first line of an arbitrary HTTP request into a Python dictionary
+	3. Parse the first line of an arbitrary HTTP request into a Python dictionary (16:39 in the Python Tutorial video may help with dictionaries)
 	4. Parse a single HTTP header into a Python dictionary
 * Create a client based on the RealPython **echo client** and use it to test your server implementation.
 * Test your code to ensure that all parts work as intended.